MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv/Capability-Envisioning.md

 - **Data**: The application requires distributed data from a diverse set of sources, including non-Microsoft cloud applications, surfaced via APIs.
 - **Customization**: The application is custom built for AdventureWorks with extensive customizability and control over individual features.
 The application needs to have multiple potentially complex components to support different stakeholders and tasks.
-- **Development complexity**: Development of the application’s capabilities require substantial resources, time, and human capital, including professional software developers.
+- **Development complexity**: Development of the application's capabilities require substantial resources, time, and human capital, including professional software developers.
 - **End-user**: The end-user can vary across AdventureWorks operations but includes technical data scientists and nontechnical frontline workers.
 - **Business value**: This application serves as a core feature of AdventureWorks operations by enabling a virtual storefront with substantive revenue potential along with data-driven insights on company operations.
 For Contoso, this offering represents a major business opportunity.
 - **Risk and compliance**: This solution interacts with protected financial data to complete transactions for AdventureWorks customers, necessitating significant security and regulatory compliance components.

 Contoso then used these considerations to assess how their development approach aligns with their overall strategy, business value, and technical capabilities, recognizing that alignment in these areas is critical for a successful application.
-Let’s review how each of these impacted their decision.
+Let's review how each of these considerations impacted their decision.

 - **Strategy**: Given the use case prioritized in their business envisioning session, Contoso needed an application with expansive, and modular capabilities that could handle complex and highly customized functions.
-The Build on Fabric approach is a good fit for this scenario because it helps Contoso teams learn new tools and technology, and the application’s purpose needs features that require extensive development.
+The Build on Fabric approach is ideal for this scenario because it helps Contoso teams learn new tools and technology, and the application needs features that require extensive development.
 - **Business**: In addition to the larger revenue generating potential of this complex application, building the Contoso Shopping application on Fabric means Contoso can also templatize components of the application for reuse.
 With these templates, Contoso can accelerate future development efforts, potentially reducing costs and improving time to value.
-- **Technology**: Lastly, and most obviously, the technical parameters of Contoso’s use case and AdventureWorks’ problems mean the Contoso Shopping application requires substantial pro-code development, along with more advanced data infrastructure and customization.
+- **Technology**: Lastly, and most obviously, the technical parameters of Contoso's use case and AdventureWorks' problems mean the Contoso Shopping application requires substantial pro-code development, along with more advanced data infrastructure and customization.
 Building an application on Fabric is the best path for Contoso to be sure they have the tools they need to execute on this use case.

 In this scenario, Contoso decided to develop the Shopping application using pro-code given the need for extensive customization and the variety of complex features.
 Low-code development does not enable the capabilities identified in this use case.
 Within the pro-code journey, Contoso chose to develop this application from the ground up, on Fabric, to ensure a solid foundational data infrastructure on which to build its various features.
 They were able to make this decision confidently because this approach to development aligned with their use case strategically, commercially, and technically.

-Let’s also briefly examine why Contoso didn’t choose the adopt/extend a Microsoft Copilot, or build your own copilot approaches.
-First, adopting and/or extending a Microsoft Copilot limits the application to a conversational assistant, which does not satisfy the requirements of the Contoso use case or meet AdventureWorks’ needs.
+Let's also briefly examine why Contoso didn't choose the adopt/extend a Microsoft Copilot, or build your own copilot approaches.
+First, adopting and/or extending a Microsoft Copilot limits the application to a conversational assistant, which does not satisfy the requirements of the Contoso use case or meet AdventureWorks' needs.
 Similarly, while building a custom copilot enables greater customization and complex interactions, the technical data functionality required for a Shopping application extends beyond the capabilities of a copilot on its own.
 With these considerations, building an application on Fabric is the best choice for this scenario.

 <!-- There is potential for additional links to learn pages for each of the development tools mentioned in the above and below paragraphs.
 These were not requested to be added, but if they should be, here are links for rapid access:
 -https://learn.microsoft.com/en-us/microsoft-365-copilot/extensibility/
 -https://learn.microsoft.com/en-us/fabric/
 -https://learn.microsoft.com/en-us/azure/ai-studio/what-is-ai-studio -->

-Given the application’s variety of interfaces and capabilities, Contoso ultimately used multiple tools, including Microsoft Fabric, Microsoft Azure, and Azure AI Studio, to complete development.
-It’s important to note that the three approaches are not mutually exclusive.
+Given the application's variety of interfaces and capabilities, Contoso ultimately used multiple tools, including Microsoft Fabric, Microsoft Azure, and Azure AI Studio, to complete development.
+It's important to note that the three approaches are not mutually exclusive.
 A custom copilot, built with low-code in Copilot Studio, using the Store Operations copilot template, could easily be integrated into this Shopping application.
 Selecting an approach is not a walled highway, it is a tool to help think through the requirements of your application, the capabilities you envision for it, and the resources you need to develop it.
-Let’s dig a little bit deeper into how Microsoft solutions fit into these approaches.
+Let's dig a little bit deeper into how Microsoft solutions fit into these approaches.

 ## Microsoft Development Tools

-Microsoft offers various development tools to meet ISVs’ application development needs.
+Microsoft offers various development tools to meet ISVs' application development needs.
 Each of these approaches can involve a mixed array of individual Microsoft tools.
-We’ve summarized a number of the primary tools; you can also review a [comprehensive guide for ISVs on building GenAI experiences here](isv-extensibility-story.md) that expands upon the possibilities each approach enables.
+We've summarized the main tools.
+You can also review a [detailed guide for ISVs on building GenAI experiences](isv-extensibility-story.md) that explains the possibilities of each approach.

 <!-- Graphic: 03_Development_Tools_Graphic
 Image description: This graphic has five boxes above a long arrow along the bottom that goes from left to right with the word "Complexity" on it.
 The five boxes, from left to right, read: